NikolayS/image_resizer/README.md

 Cashing
 ===
-This library is doing run-time work which can load CPU and take significant time (especually in case of large animated GIFs).
-To DOES NOT do caching itself.
+This library is doing run-time work which can load CPU and take significant time (especially in case of large animated GIFs).
+It **does not** do caching itself.
 To enable caching, web server (e.g., NGINX) should be configured respectively.
 Alternatively, additional caching software (e.g. Varnish) can be installed.

 WIP!
 ===